-In the event that an imbalance situation did arise for the generator, and noting the illustrative quantum(s) set out in the table above, this would also be expected to quickly result in a substantial credit call arising (absent the BSC Modification) which could place the affected generator into default and then exit the market with the resulting market liquidity impacts noted above as, for example, has been seen with the Calon Energy market exit3.
+In the event that an imbalance situation did arise for the generator, and noting the illustrative quantum(s) set out in the table above, this would also be expected to quickly result in a substantial credit call arising (absent the BSC Modification) which could place the affected generator into default and then exit the market with the resulting market liquidity impacts noted above as, for example, has been seen with the Calon Energy market exit.
 Furthermore, in the event that the affected generator went into payment default, then the resulting shortfall would rest with other (BSC) parties, which would also be detrimental to those (BSC) parties.

 The Gas System Operator (GSO) is National Grid Gas.
-In the event of an expected shortfall in available gas (such as for the reasons noted above in terms of the Ukraine situation), that has a potentially detrimental effect on gas pressures within the pipelines in GB, then this will lead to the GSO, in close cooperation with the Network Emergency Coordinator (NEC), taking action in accordance with the Gas Safety Management Regulations4 to address a significant (gas) safety concern which, at a high level, includes both a Stage 1 and a Stage 2 situation.
-It is only at Stage 2 that the (gas) load shedding would be applied to the largest gas users which, in respect of this Modification, concerns gas fuelled generators in GB.
+In the event of an expected shortfall in available gas (such as for the reasons noted above in terms of the Ukraine situation), that has a potentially detrimental effect on gas pressures within the pipelines in GB, then this will lead to the GSO, in close cooperation with the Network Emergency Coordinator (NEC), taking action in accordance with the Gas Safety Management

-3 Calon Energy's UK gas plants put in 'dormant state' by administrators - Energy Live News
+&lt;sup>3 Calon Energy's UK gas plants put in 'dormant state' by administrators - Energy Live News